 7.1.
-Synsense Samna
+SynSense Samna

-In order to enable users to perform experiments with DYNAP-SE2 chips, software support is provided through the Samna software [Samna{}].
-Samna has been developed by Synsense [Synsense{}] to support a diverse range of current and future neuromorphic chips.
+In order to enable users to perform experiments with DYNAP-SE2 chips, software support is provided through the Samna software [47].
+Samna has been developed by SynSense [48], formerly aiCTX, a spin-off from the Institute of Neuroinformatics (INI) at the University of Zurich and ETH Zurich, to support a diverse range of current and future neuromorphic chips.
+Samna is based on the earlier CtxCtl (Cortex Control) software.